 Destination

-Where you are heading has a major impact on premiums.
-The USA is the most expensive destination to insure.
-Australia, UK, and Europe are mid-range.
-Southeast Asia and South America are typically cheaper.
-Worldwide cover (excluding USA) is a common option.
+Where you are relocating has a major impact on premiums.
+The USA is the most expensive destination to insure due to extremely high medical costs.
+The UK and Singapore are mid-range.
+New Zealand is typically cheaper due to the RHCA.
+Worldwide cover excluding the USA is a common option.

 👤